 - As further described below under Part II---Conflicts of Interest and Corporate Opportunities and Part III---Fair Dealing, the Company will, and expects its Members to also, act honestly and with integrity, and ethically handle any actual or apparent conflicts of interest between personal and professional relationships.
 The Company encourages all Members to seek clarification from the Chief Legal Officer (the “Compliance Officer”) in the event of any questions or concerns regarding actual or potential conflicts of interest and compliance with this Code.

 - The Company will, and expects its Members to also, comply with all applicable laws and governmental rules and regulations, including, without limitation, those combating bribery and corruption, including Canada’s Corruption of Foreign Public Officials Act, the United States’ Foreign Corrupt Practices Act, and local anti-bribery and corruption laws in the countries in which we operate.
-The Company has also entered into voluntary agreements which require compliance with certain voluntary anti-corruption policies and standards, including such policies and standards of the IFC.

 - We will, and expect Members to also, carry out our duties with due care, competence and diligence, and with a view to the best interests of the Company.